spiffe/tornjak/docs/quickstart/README.md

 ## Step 2: Deployment of SPIRE and co-located Tornjak

 Now that we have the correct deployment files, please follow the below steps to deploy Tornjak and SPIRE!
+NOTE: In a windows environment, you will need to replace the backslashes (\) below with backticks (`) to copy and paste into a windows terminal
 ```console
 kubectl apply -f spire-namespace.yaml \
     -f server-account.yaml \